 Continuing her education after graduating, she embarked in extensive travels through a number of wine regions including domestically in the Pacific Northwest, the East Coast and then New Zealand – finally working in the Barossa Valley in Australia.
 She then moved to the Napa Valley and worked at a number of wineries including Silverado Vineyards in 1987, was assistant winemaker at Robert Pepi Winery (now the home of Cardinale) and began her consulting career in 1992 for Staglin Family Winery.

-The 2019 Rewa Sauvignon Blanc was fermented in both concrete vessels and stainless steel tanks (about 50% of each) with aging in neutral oak (with battonage) and stainless steel.
+The 2019 Rewa Sauvignon Blanc was fermented in both concrete vessels and stainless-steel tanks (about 50% of each) with aging in neutral oak (with battonage) and stainless steel.
 About 10% of the wine is Sauvignon Musqué.
 The musqué clone helps contribute the beautiful floral aromatics.
 Medium golden in the glass shows aromas of honeysuckle and citrus blossom.
-And as it continues to open further, reveals additional nuances of honeycomb and more floral notes.
+And as it continues to open further, it reveals additional nuances of honeycomb and more floral notes.
 Skillfully crafted, this wine’s balance is a noteworthy component.
-On the palate, offers some minerality nuances, flavors of mandarin and red apple.
-Intensely flavored with a long finish.
+The palate offers some minerality nuances, flavors of mandarin and red apple.
+This wine is intensely flavored with a long finish.

 And in 2019 a small part of their Sauvignon Blanc developed botrytis; these grapes were vinified separately to make the first ever Rewa late harvest Sauvignon Blanc.

-The 2016 Rewa 100% varietal Cabernet Sauvignon is a beautiful composition of place – a terroir driven wine which showcases both this particular site and the variety.
-Dark ruby in color; one can almost smell the soil in the bouquet – with aromatics showing an earthiness, dried tobacco leaf, dried herbs along with blackberry and blueberry.
-A note of chocolate shows as the wine opens further.
+The 2016 Rewa 100% varietal Cabernet Sauvignon is a beautiful composition of place; this terroir driven wine showcases both the particular site and the variety.
+Dark ruby in color; one can almost smell the soil in the bouquet with aromatics showing an earthiness, dried tobacco leaf, dried herbs along with blackberry and blueberry.
+A note of chocolate is revealed as the wine opens further.
 Offers a noticeable density on the palate but without being heavy – flavors of black cherry and hints of cedar linger on the finish.
-Well integrated slightly gravely in feel tannins anchor a mouth watering finish.
+Well integrated slightly gravely in feel tannins anchor a mouthwatering finish.
 This wine has a lot of life ahead of it.

-Production remains small – usually around 500 cases of the Cabernet Sauvignon and under 200 cases of the Sauvignon Blanc.
-Additional all estate-grown wines will be added to the portfolio in the coming years.
-The wines are primarily sold through their allocation list with some distribution going to preferred retail and restaurant partners including locally at the French Laundry and Press Restaurant along with some limited distribution in the United Kingdom.
+Production remains small usually around 500 cases of the Cabernet Sauvignon and under 200 cases of the Sauvignon Blanc.
+The wines are primarily sold through their allocation list with some distribution going to preferred retail and restaurant partners across a limited number of states.
+Locally select vintages may be found at the French Laundry and Press Restaurant.
+They also maintain limited distribution in the United Kingdom.
 And with GS’s friends in the world of golf, sometimes Rewa Vineyards participates in select golf related events and experiences.